Ever wondered why laser tag is so popular among kids and adults equally?

 Pretty much anywhere with roomy space and limited obstacles and confinements.
 Laser tag can be played indoors and outdoors, during daylight or at night.
 It’s recommended to play outdoors at night though for the beams to be visible.

-Sunlight will hinder the game and blur your sight of the beam to some extent, so if you want to play in daytime, make sure that sunlight isn’t direct.
+Sunlight will hinder the game and blur your sight of the beam to some extent, so if you want to play in the daytime, make sure that sunlight isn’t direct.